petukhovv/tree2vec/README.md

 ### Feature configuration

-Features are specified in main.py (keys array for simple features; and objects array for n-grams).
+Features are specified in main.py (keys array for simple features; and objects array for n-grams and other (in the future)).

 For example:
 ```